2i2c-org/2i2c-org.github.io/content/blog/2026/why-upgrade/index.md

 Our collaborators at [NASA VEDA](../../../collaborators/nasa-veda/) recently asked us about the rationale behind policies for upgrading our infrastructure relatively quickly when new versions come out.
 Here's the explanation that we shared with them, in case it's useful for others as well.

 In this case, the decision was whether to upgrade to Helm 4, and you can find our [rationale in the `/initiatives` repository](https://github.com/2i2c-org/initiatives/issues/4).
-Here's a brief summary from Yuyi:
+Here's a brief summary from Yuvi:

 Fundamentally, it helps keep moving us and the ecosystem forward, and drive improvements upstream, in both JupyterHub and Helm.